JG-silv/number-int/README.md

-# Project 02 — Java Program: Sum of Two Integers
+## Java Program: Sum of Two Integers

 ## Description
 A basic **Java program** that stores **two integers** and displays the **sum** on the console.